Malanpur

 Malanpur is an Industrial Area in Bhind District of Madhya Pradesh, being managed by the Madhya Pradesh Industrial Infrastructure Development Corporation (Formerly known as AKVN Gwalior).

 Geography

 Malanpur is located 10 km outside Gwalior.
 Malanpur is an industrial town spread over 625 hectares in northern Madhya Pradesh state located in north-central India near to another similar unit of 833 hectares at Ghirongi.

+Demographics

+As per Census of India 2011, Malanpur city has population of 7,492 of which 4,077 are males and 3,415 are females.
+The population of children between age 0-6 is 1,206 which is 14.38% of total population.

 Industries

 Malanpur Industrial Growth Center is being promoted and managed by AKVN Gwalior.
 The industrial area has attracted many manufacturing units, including some of India's most reputed corporates.